bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

 ## Responsibilities

+- **Egemen Atik**
+    1. Implementing verification screen and providing its back-end connection.
+    2. Implementing the resend button and countdown timer for verification screen.
+    3. Implementing widget tests and network tests for verification screen.
+    4. Implementing a horizontal scrollable course preview list widget for home screen.
+    5. Reviewing all works done by the mobile team members.
+    6. Learning Flutter and testing in Flutter.
+    7. Revising and updating requirements and UML diagrams related to Lecture Structure.

 - **Ezgi Aysel Batı**
     1. Implementing forget password screen and backend connection for mobile.
     2. Implementing Course Preview widget which is the main component of mobile home page.